Ranaghat–Krishnanagar City–Lalgola line: Services

-There are three express services, which connect Lalgola with Kolkata (Hazarduari Express and Dhano Dhanye Express) and Sealdah (Bhagirathi Express), that traverse the entire length of the line connecting major towns like Krishnanagar and Berhampore in between.
+There are three express services, which connect Lalgola with Kolkata (Hazarduari Express and Dhano Dhanye Express) and Sealdah (Bhagirathi Express), that traverse the entire length of the line connecting major towns like Krishnanagar, Beldanga, Berhampore and Murshidabad in between.
 These services are further augmented by locomotive hauled passenger trains that stop at every station on the line.
 In 2012, daily MEMU services were started between Sealdah and Lalgola.

+With the opening of the Nashipur Rail Bridge, the section was directly connected to the B.B loop line and the Howrah–New Jalpaiguri line allowing a shorter alternative connection between Kolkata and Siliguri.
+As such a new Humsafar Express between Sealdah and Jalpaiguri Road was launched on 20 June 2025 along this route.
+The Kolkata–Sairang Express, the first train between Kolkata and Aizawl was also launched on 13 September 2025 along this route and quickly became popular within weeks of its launch.

 The Ranaghat–Krishnanagar City section along with the Kalinarayanpur–Shantipur–Krishnanagar City loop line is a part of the suburban section of the Kolkata Suburban Railway linking with the system at Ranaghat Junction.
 The Sealdah–Ranaghat–Krishnanagar City section is served with total pairs of 231 Daily and 187 Sunday EMU services.
 There are also 3 pairs of EMU services between Ranaghat and Krishnanagar via the Shantipur Loop line.
 Shantipur is further connected to Bangaon via the Ranaghat–Bangaon branch line with 2 pairs of daily EMU services.

 A majority of the Sealdah–Ranaghat–Krishnanagar City section is served by 9-car EMU rakes from the Narkeldanga EMU Carshed.
 The Ranaghat EMU Carshed, commissioned in 2007, mainly serves the Bangaon–Ranaghat–Shantipur–Krishnanagar City section and the Ranaghat–Lalgola section, where EMU services were introduced from 2017, with 12-car EMU and MEMU rakes.